Skip to main content

 The partnership is coordinated by the Italian Ministry of Universities and Research and co-coordinated by the Research Council of Norway.

-The first of six co-funded calls for research and innovation proposals was launched in early 2023 addressing five priority areas:
+The third of six co-funded calls for research and innovation proposals will be launched in early September 2025 and will be addressing five priority areas:

 More information can be found at bluepartnership.eu